Bad-Jubies/bad-jubies.github.io/_posts/2020-9-30-Internal.md

 # CONCLUSION

 Internal was a pretty easy room, but fun nonetheless.
 I enjoyed getting to learn more about Jenkins and sniping admin passwords.
-I plan on doing more TryHackMe room write-ups very soon.
-Thanks for reading!

 Feel free to reach out to me [on Twitter](https://twitter.com/Bad_Jubies) if you have any questions.